dbaranovskiy/profile-landing/memory-bank/activeContext.md

 - Documentation should be clear, concise, and easily understandable for future reference.

 ## Learnings and Project Insights:
-- The "Handy Dandy" project is a static HTML/CSS/JS site, which simplifies deployment and maintenance.
+- The "Handy Dandy" project is a static HTML site utilizing CDNs for Tailwind CSS and Alpine.js, which simplifies development and deployment.
 - The current task focuses on ensuring the documentation accurately mirrors the existing project, rather than transforming the project itself.
+- The project now includes dedicated sections for "Projects" and "Testimonials" and a "Contact Form" section.